SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Introduction/Introduction to big O.md

 ```

-This algorithm has a space complexity of O(1)O(1).
-The only space allocated is an integer variable `num`, which is constant relative to nn.
+This algorithm has a space complexity of O(1).
+The only space allocated is an integer variable `num`, which is constant relative to n.

 ------